Weak Fraisse categories: Weakly injective objects

 The previous section was somewhat technical, as we were working in the rather abstract category of sequences.
-We now prepare the setup suitable for investigating and exploring generic objects.
-For obvious reasons, they could be called \emph{limits} of weak \fra\ categories.
-Another possible name would be \emph{weak \fra\ limit}, however, in our opinion this would be inappropriate, because we only relax \fra's axioms, showing that the \emph{limit} is still unique and may only have somewhat weaker properties.
-After all, a weak \fra\ category may contain a weakly dominating \fra\ subcategory, having the same limit.
-In any case, we shall avoid the word \emph{limit}, adapting the terminology from set-theoretic forcing, calling the limit of a weak \fra\ sequence a \emph{generic object}.
-The formal definition (stated below) does not use sequences.
+We now prepare the setup suitable for exploring generic objects.
+For obvious reasons, they could be called \emph{generic limits} of weak \fra\ categories.
+Another possible and tempting name would be \emph{weak \fra\ limit}, however, in our opinion this would be a little bit inappropriate, because we only relax \fra's axioms, showing that the generic \emph{limit} is still unique and may only have weaker properties.
+After all, a weak \fra\ category may contain a weakly dominating \fra\ subcategory, having the same generic limit (see, e.g., Example~\ref{EXdisconsBushes} above).
+In any case, we shall avoid the word \emph{limit}, adapting the terminology from set-theoretic forcing, at some point calling the limit of a weak \fra\ sequence a \emph{generic object} (see Section~\ref{SectBMGejmz}).
+In this section we characterize those objects by a variant of injectivity.

-In this section $\fK$ will denote, as before, a fixed category.
-Now we also assume that $\fL \sups \fK$ is a bigger category such that $\fK$ is full in $\fL$ and the following conditions are satisfied: \begin{enumerate}[itemsep=0pt] \item[(L0)] All $\fL$-arrows are monic. \item[(L1)] Every sequence in $\fK$ has a colimit in $\fL$ and every $\fL$-object is the colimit of some sequence in $\fK$. \item[(L2)] Every $\fK$-object is $\omega$-small in $\fL$. \end{enumerate} Recall that an object $x$ is \emph{$\omega$-small} in $\fL$ if for every $Y = \lim \vec y$, where $\vec y$ is a sequence in $\fL$, for every $\fL$-arrow $\map f x Y$ there are $n$ and an $\fL$-arrow $\map {f'} x {y_n}$ such that $f = y_n^\infty \cmp f'$, where $y_n^\infty$ denotes the $n$th arrow from the colimiting co-cone.
-We will actually need this property for sequences $\vec y$ in $\fK$ only.
+As before, $\fK$ will denote a fixed category.
+Now we also assume that $\fL \sups \fK$ is a bigger category such that $\fK$ is full in $\fL$ and the following conditions are satisfied: \begin{enumerate}[itemsep=0pt] \item[(L0)] All $\fL$-arrows are monic. \item[(L1)] Every sequence in $\fK$ has a colimit in $\fL$ and every $\fL$-object is the colimit of some sequence in $\fK$. \item[(L2)] Every $\fK$-object is \define{small}{small object} in the following sense: If $Y = \lim \vec y$, where $\vec y$ is a sequence in $\fK$, then for every $\fL$-arrow $\map f x Y$ there are $n$ and an $\fL$-arrow $\map {f'} x {y_n}$ such that $f = y_n^\infty \cmp f'$, where $y_n^\infty$ denotes the $n$th arrow from the colimiting co-cone. \end{enumerate} Concerning (L2), recall that there is a well-established concept of a \emph{finitely presented object} (sometimes called a \emph{compact object}), with a similar definition, using arbitrary functors from directed posets or even filtered categories (see e.g.~\cite{AdaRos}).
+On the other hand, condition (L2) describes exactly what we need, and nothing more.
+So, if every $\fK$-object is finitely presented in $\fL$ then (L2) holds, however the converse is not true: Consider the poset category $\fL$ consisting of all ordinals $\loe \omega_1$ and let $\fK$ consist of all ordinals of cofinality $\ne \omega$; then $\omega_1$ is not finitely presented in $\fL$, however it is small in the sense of (L2).

 We shall use the following convention: The $\fL$-objects and $\fL$-arrows will be denoted by capital letters, while the $\fK$-objects and arrows will be denoted by small letters.